 Los Machucos Pop Art

-A collaboration with Rouleur Magazine, Art & Hue has created a new pop art print spotlighting the gruelling climb of Los Machucos in the Vuelta a España, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).
+A collaboration with Rouleur Magazine, Art & Hue has created a new pop art print spotlighting the gruelling climb of Los Machucos in the Spanish Vuelta, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).

 Art & Hue’s Los Machucos Pop Art print is available in three sizes and seven options, all printed on museum-quality archival card of 310gsm, made from 100% cotton, with fine-art pigment inks for longevity.